 Reasons that you may swallow more air than normal include:

 - chewing gum

-- foods high in fructose or sorbitol, such as fruit juices
+- foods high in fructose or sorbitol, like fruit juices and sugar-free candies

 The colon contains a large amount of bacteria that then break down the food, releasing gases as they do so.
 The buildup of this gas causes flatulence.

 Not all foods will cause gas in all people.
 Keeping track of the foods you eat and flatulence symptoms you experience can help narrow down which ones cause gas in your body.

 If your diet doesn’t contain a large amount of carbohydrates or sugars, and you don’t swallow excessive air, your excessive flatulence may be caused by a medical condition.